Lakes on Mars: Columbus crater

 Columbus Crater is a crater in the Memnonia quadrangle, is 119 km in diameter, and was named after Christopher Columbus, Italian explorer (1451–1506).
 Research with an orbiting near-infrared spectrometer, which reveals the types of minerals present based on the wavelengths of light they absorb, found evidence of layers of both clay and sulfates in Columbus crater.
 This is exactly what would appear if a large lake had slowly evaporated.
 Moreover, because some layers contained gypsum, a sulfate which forms in relatively fresh water, life could have formed in the crater.

 The CRISM instrument on the Mars Reconnaissance Orbiter found kaolinite, hydrated sulfates including alunite and possibly jarosite.
 Further study concluded that gypsum, polyhydrated and monohydrated Mg/Fe-sulfates were common and small deposits of montmorillonite, Fe/Mg-phyllosilicates, and crystalline ferric oxide or hydroxide were found.
 Thermal emission spectra suggest that some minerals were in the tens of percent range.
 These minerals suggest that water was present in the crater.

 Scientists are excited about finding hydrated minerals such as sulfates and clays on Mars because they are usually formed in the presence of water.
 Places that contain clays and/or other hydrated minerals would be good places to look for evidence of life.
 Sulfate minerals were found above aluminum-rich clays; this implies that early on, when the clays were formed, the water was more neutral and probably easier for life to develop.
 Sulfates are usually formed with more acid waters being present.

 Columbus Crater Layers, as seen by HiRISE.
 This false-color image is about 800 feet across.
 Some of the layers contain hydrated minerals.

 Navua Valles

 Navua Valles channels northeast of the Hellas Basin that may have also hosted a large, ice-covered lake in the past.

+Crater lakes

+Many craters on Mars once were lakes.
+Some craters show only an inlet channel.
+They are called closed crater lakes.
+Others are called open crater lakes; they have both an inlet channel and an outflow channel.

+Open crater lake--it has both an inlet and outflow channel.